casa-vega/HelloWorldCmakeSample/README.md

-This is an extremely simple example C++ application which uses CMake.
+This is an extremely simple example C++ application which uses CMake and MSbuild.
 It will build and install an application called CMakeHelloWorld which simply outputs "Hello, world!" to stdout.

 ### Installation ###